rcrapo/Visualizations/Geospatial/Covid-19/Dashboard_readme.md

-# Covid-19 cases in British Columbia
+# Covid-19 Cases in British Columbia
 This [Tableau dashboard](https://public.tableau.com/profile/robert4290#!/vizhome/Covid-19CasesBritishColumbia2020/Covid-19BCDashboard?publish=yes) gives an interactive look at the confirmed cases of Covid-19 in BC.
 The dashboard breaks down the cases by:

 - Age Group